 Step 1: Warm-up – 10 minutes

 Do not let the simplicity of these exercises fool you.
 You will not be able to do most of them properly if that’s the first time you engage in such activities.
-Allow at least ten minutes for every parts of your body to start feeling loose and ready for the next stage.
+Allow at least ten minutes for every part of your body to start feeling loose and ready for the next stage.
 You can use this routine for any sports you are about to do.
-It’s effective especially if you are going to run.
+It’s practical, especially if you are going to run.

 From there, we can move to the heat-up phase.

 Step 2: Heat-up – 5 minutes